rapPayne/angular_in_3_weeks/labs/2.3 Signals/README.md

   constructor(private _authService: AuthService) { }

   login() {
-    this._authService.login("server1", "bad-password");  // Hardcode the values for now }
+    this._authService.login("server1", "bad-password");  // Hardcode the credentials for now }
 }
 ```